-I know I’m not alone, so I channeled culinary traveling guru Anthony Bourdain by creating this guide to some Chicago originals with the airport-stranded traveler in mind.
-From a Blackhawks-themed burger bar to home-style soul food from Chicago’s South Side, these places serve up an authentic Windy City experience at Midway and O’Hare airports.
+If you find yourself hungry at a Midway or O'Hare Airports, you're in luck as there are plenty of eateries to dine at.
+From a Blackhawks hockey-themed burger bar to home-style soul food from Chicago’s South Side, these places serve up an authentic Windy City experience at Midway and O’Hare airports.

 01 of 02

-Gold Coast Dogs.
-What’s so special about a Chicago hot dog?
-First and foremost, NO ketchup allowed.
-You can get a taste at Gold Coast, plus Italian beef, another Chicago favorite.
+Gold Coast Dogs - What’s so special about a Chicago hot dog?
+First and foremost, they don't allow any ketchup.
+You can get a taste of the perfect Chicago hot dog at Gold Coast, plus Italian beef, another Chicago favorite.
 Midway Triangle/Food Court

 02 of 02

-Billy Goat Tavern and Grill.
-The famed SNL skit put this tiny burger-and-beer joint on the map.
+Billy Goat Tavern and Grill - The famed SNL skit put this tiny burger-and-beer joint on the map.
 It continues to thrive with several locations in the city.
-Always remember when ordering: “Cheezborger!
-Cheezborger!
-No fries, cheeps!
-No Pepsi, Coke!”
+Find everything from burgers and chips to hot sandwiches, fries, and beer here.
 Terminal 1

-Goose...
-Island Brewing Co.
-Chicago’s top-selling craft beer can be enjoyed in three O’Hare terminals.
+Goose Island Brewing Co - Chicago’s top-selling craft beer can be enjoyed in three O’Hare terminals.
 Goose Island’s superior, award-winning suds are on tap, including 312 Urban Wheat Ale, Honker’s Ale and Matilda.
-Typical pub grub, burgers, hot dogs, pizza and pastas, complement the brews.
+Find pub grub, burgers, hot dogs, pizza and pastas, which are a nice complement to their brews.
 Terminals 1-3

-O’Brien’s Restaurant & Bar.
-Traditional Irish fare gets the spotlight, paying homage to Chicago’s largest Irish community.
+O’Brien’s Restaurant & Bar -...
+Traditional Irish fare gets the spotlight here, paying homage to Chicago’s largest Irish community.
 Terminal 3

 The Publican Tavern.
 The West Loop/Fulton Market stalwart arrived in Terminal 3 summer 2016.
 The brainchild of Michelin-starred chef Paul Kahan, Publican Tavern cranks out burgers, pork rings and frites to the delight of its many fans.

-Stanley’s Blackhawk Bar.
-The Lincoln Park location for this bustling sports lounge still attracts the likes of Michael Jordan, Dennis Rodman and other former and current sports stars whenever they’re in town.
-And while the O’Hare outpost feels like you stepped deep into Blackhawks territory, it’s pretty much your ordinary sports bar with Southern-focused fare.
+Stanley’s Blackhawk Bar - The Lincoln Park location for this bustling sports lounge still attracts the likes of Michael Jordan, Dennis Rodman and other former and current sports stars whenever they’re in town.
+The O’Hare outpost feels like you stepped deep into Blackhawks territory, but it’s pretty much your ordinary sports bar with Southern-focused fare.
 Terminal 2